How do I clean the irrigation filter?

-While we do offer alternative light weight Taylex tanks for special applications, we prefer concrete due to three main reasons;
+While we do offer alternative light weight Taylex tanks for special applications, we prefer concrete due to four main reasons;

 1. Pre-cast concrete tanks are durable and robust, lasting many decades without degradation or failure.
 Your Biocycle tank is guaranteed for 10-years from installation, although we anticipate it will long outlast you at your property.

-3. In recent flood events around the Coromandel Peninsula, Waikato, Manawatu and Hawkes Bay, several different brands of plastic treatment tanks popped up out of the ground, due to the plastic anchor points tearing and failing.
-Our concrete tanks weigh 8-tonne (empty) and never pop up during a flood event.
+3. Our concrete tanks weigh 8-tonne (empty) and never pop up during a flood event.
 Likewise, earthquakes and seismic shift won't damage our concrete tanks, but the same can't be said for fibreglass or plastic alternatives.

 4 A concrete tank is generally significantly less expensive to produce than rotationally moulded plastic tanks.